Key takeaways

 Step 1.
 Plan out epics

 An epic defines one of the steps of a user’s journey.
 Planning it out is done after the market research and gathering the info needed to make a design project.
-With epics, designers and project managers can visualize generally the way a user is going to navigate websites, mobile or web apps.
+With epics, designers and project managers can generally visualize how a user is going to navigate websites, and mobile or web apps.

 For example, think of a fitness app — we created one at Purrweb.
 It can have several epics: registration, a homepage with necessary features, and more.